bswck/autorefine/README.md

 7. Run `autorefine autopilot` to apply automatic fixes and commit them in reviewable and git-bisectable chunks with meaningful descriptions.

-8. Run `autorefine audit` to prevent future regressions.
+8. Run `autorefine ci` to prevent future regressions.

+9. Run `autorefine audit` to address supply chain security concerns.

-9. Run `autorefine troubleshoot` to repeatedly call `autorefine audit` within `git bisect` to find out what fix went wrong, and get a detailed description of the problem and suggestions on how to fix it.
+10. Run `autorefine troubleshoot` to repeatedly call `autorefine audit` within `git bisect` to find out what fix went wrong, and get a detailed description of the problem and suggestions on how to fix it.

-10. Manually fix the problems that cannot be fixed automatically.
+11. Manually fix the problems that cannot be fixed automatically.
 You will find them in the roadmap (`autorefine roadmap`).

-11. Run `autorefine finalize` to finalize the current iteration and create a PR with a detailed description of the changes and a link to the roadmap, delivery plan and all commits of the current refactor iteration.
+12. Run `autorefine finalize` to finalize the current iteration and create a PR with a detailed description of the changes and a link to the roadmap, delivery plan and all commits of the current refactor iteration.

 # Non-MVP ideas
-- `autorefine ci` to create a dedicated CI pipeline (which will, by default, run `autorefine analyze` and `autorefine audit` on every PR) for your Git hosting provider (GitHub, GitLab, Bitbucket, etc.),
+- `autorefine makeci` to create a dedicated CI pipeline (which will, by default, run `autorefine analyze` and `autorefine audit` on every PR) for your Git hosting provider (GitHub, GitLab, Bitbucket, etc.),
 - `autorefine template [TEMPLATE_NAME]` to configure Quality Assurance and CI/CD tooling (Ruff, tox, towncrier, Sphinx, etc.) by smart copying what is seen a specified repository (e.g. `autorefine template jaraco/skeleton`+[jaraco.develop](https://github.com/jaraco/jaraco.develop) could be used to copy tox.ini, GitHub Actions etc.)—feature for projects that don't intend to use a skeleton.
 - `autorefine breakdown` to create separate tickets for each fix in the roadmap in your workflow management tool (GitHub Projects, Jira, ClickUp, Asana, Trello, etc.).